tttmmmyyyy/fixlang/Document.md

 Typical use-cases of `eval` are to call functions which return `()` to get side-effects.

 - Calling functions in `Debug` module, such as `assert : Lazy String -> Bool -> ()` or `debug_println : String -> ()`.
-- Calling C functions by CALL_C.
+- Calling C functions by FFI_CALL.
 - Sequentially calling I/O functions.

 Example: